Azure/autorest.python/docs/generate/multiapi.md

 ```
 ````

+> Note: `perform-load` is an internal configuration field used by AutoRest to decide whether it should try to load an input file.
+Since we're not actively generating
+> from an inputted swagger field in the `multiapiscript` step, we include this in our yaml code block.

 Now, if you have `clear-output-folder` specified in your general settings, you would also have to include `clear-output-folder: false` inside your `multiapiscript` block.
 This is because `clear-output-folder` clears your output folder before each generation, which is not what we want if we want to batch generate multiple API versions, then generate a multiAPI client over that.